nanoframework/nf-Community-Targets/CMSIS-OS/ChibiOS/I2M_ELECTRON_NF/README.md

 In addition, the board has two on-board LEDs connected to PA1 and PA8 and are tested for use as GPIO, PWM.

-Further information can be found on http://www.ingenuitymicro.com/products/electron/ where various firmware, board layout and schema can be found.
+Further information can be found on http://www.ingenuitymicro.com/products/electron/ where firmware, board layout and schema can be found.